Carbon Lehigh Intermediate Unit: CLIU Business Office

 The CLIU Business Office is the fiscal agent for all revenue and expenditures made by the CLIU.
 The Business Office oversees approximately 50 different budgets totaling in excess of $80 million.
-In addition, the Business Office is also responsible for all the external reporting to the Commonwealth of Pennsylvania and also the Federal government for the various programs and budgets of the CLIU.
+In addition, the Business Office is also responsible for all the external reporting to the Commonwealth of Pennsylvania and the federal government for various programs and budgets of the CLIU.